Mark Grace

-Mark Eugene Grace (born June 28, 1964) is a former Major League Baseball (MLB) first baseman who spent 13 seasons with the Chicago Cubs and three seasons with the Arizona Diamondbacks of the National League (NL).
+Mark Eugene Grace (born June 28, 1964) is an American former Major League Baseball (MLB) first baseman who spent 13 seasons with the Chicago Cubs and three seasons with the Arizona Diamondbacks of the National League (NL).
 He was a member of the 2001 World Series champion Diamondbacks that beat the New York Yankees.
 Grace batted and threw left-handed; he wore jersey number 28 and 17 during his rookie season of 1988, and he kept number 17 for the remainder of his career.

 Career

 Amateur career

 Grace played high school baseball and basketball at Tustin High School in Tustin, California.
-After graduating high school in 1982, he first attended Saddleback College before transferring to San Diego State University to play for the San Diego State Aztecs.
-At the age of 19, he was drafted in the 15th round by the Minnesota Twins but he did not sign.
+After graduating from high school in 1982, he attended Saddleback College before transferring to San Diego State University to play for the San Diego State Aztecs.
+At the age of 19, he was drafted in the 15th round by the Minnesota Twins but did not sign.

 Chicago Cubs

 The Chicago Cubs selected Grace in the 1985 Major League Baseball draft.
 He spent three years playing in the Cubs farm system before making his major league debut May 2, 1988.

 Grace starred on Cubs teams that included Ryne Sandberg, Andre Dawson, Shawon Dunston and Sammy Sosa and was a consistent, steady hitter, compiling 2,445 hits and more than 500 doubles during his 16-year career and for a few years batted clean-up for the Cubs.
 He had a career on-base percentage of .383 and collected four Gold Glove Awards and was a three-time All-Star (1993, 1995, 1997).
-He holds the distinction of having the most hits and doubles of any player in the 1990s.
+Grace collected the most hits (1,754) and doubles (364) of any player in the 1990s.
+Grace and Pete Rose are the only Major League Baseball players to lead a decade in hits and not be in the Baseball Hall of Fame.
+Grace also had the most sacrifice flies in the 1990s with 73.

 Grace helped lead the Cubs to the NL East division title in 1989 and the NL wild card in 1998.
-In the 1989 NLCS, Grace batted .647 in the five-game contest with a home run and three doubles, while driving in 8 of the total 16 runs scored by the Cubs in the series.
+In the 1989 NLCS, Grace batted .647 in the five-game contest with a home run and three doubles, while driving in 8 of the 16 total runs scored by the Cubs in the series.